 Who We Are

-In 1972, a small group of local educators and business people became committed to providing community-based services to individuals with developmental disabilities at Paul Dever State School.
-These efforts were part of growing national deinstitutionalization movement, which created a lasting impact on the services we provide today.
+In 1972, a small group of local educators and business people came together, committed to providing community-based services to individuals with intellectual and developmental disabilities at Paul Dever State School.
+These efforts were part of the growing national deinstitutionalization movement, which created a lasting impact on the services we provide today.

 Cooperative Production, Inc. was incorporated in 1976.
-Since that time, the agency has continued to expand as community services became the norm rather than the exception.
-Our journey has taken us from one small vocational program to an organization that provides a variety of residential, employment and day program services.
-Today, we are known as CO-OP, and support close to 300 people throughout southeastern Massachusetts.
+Since then, the agency has expanded dramatically as community services became the norm rather than the exception.
+Our journey has taken us from one small vocational program to an organization that provides a variety of residential, employment, and day program services.
+Today, we support more than 300 people throughout southeastern Massachusetts.

-CO-OP is recognized as an important local resource for people with disabilities and their families and remains strongly committed to supporting the needs of individuals from surrounding communities.
-Equally important, our services receive the highest levels of licensure and accreditation from the Massachusetts Department of Developmental Disabilities and the Commission of Accreditation of Rehabilitation Facilities.
+We are recognized as an essential local resource for people with intellectual and developmental disabilities and brain injuries and their families.
+We remain committed to supporting the needs of individuals from surrounding communities.
+Equally important, our services receive the highest levels of licensure and accreditation from the Massachusetts Department of Developmental Disabilities and the Commission of Accreditation of Rehabilitation Facilities (CARF).

-CO-OP is a 501(c)(3) not for profit organization dedicated to supporting individuals with disabilities to become valued members of their communities.
-Our services are person-centered, embracing the vision, interests and support needs of each person.
+CO-OP is a 501(c)(3) nonprofit organization dedicated to supporting individuals with disabilities to become valued members of their communities.
+Our services are person-centered, embracing each person's vision, interests, and support needs.

 President & CEO’s Message